selabhvl/dat250public/expassignments/expass1.md

 In this experiment, you are to deploy a small Java application in the cloud using the Heroku cloud application platform: https://www.heroku.com

-For the experiment, you need to create an account on Heroku.
+For the experiment, you need to create an account on Heroku and apply for a student developer pack via https://blog.heroku.com/github-student-developer-program in order to be able to deploy applications in the cloud.

 Complete the tutorial for deploying Java applications on the Heroku cloud platform:

 https://devcenter.heroku.com/articles/getting-started-with-java

-The step **Provision add-ons** is optional since it requires account verification with payment information.

 ### Hand-in: short report